joshuaKnauber/scripting_nodes/README.md

 - [ ] Icons with names
 - [ ] Fix known bugs
 - [ ] New Tutorial
+- [ ] Catch error of items that don't exist anymore in blend data browser

 - [ ] New Demo version